hydrodynamicstability/statquotes/README.md

   - Tukey's paper after 40 years.  *Technometrics*, 48:  319-325.

-- "I am not saying that the mathematical aspects of statisics are unimportant, but that the reason that statistics is not a mainstream subject is because it has got lost in a mathematical tributary.
+- "I am not saying that the mathematical aspects of statistics are unimportant, but that the reason that statistics is not a mainstream subject is because it has got lost in a mathematical tributary.
 It would be helpful if it was categorized and recognized a uniquely important science rather than as one of the (lesser) branches of applied mathematics."

   - G. E. P. Box (2006)